Headquarters address: Level 4, 46 Sale St, Auckland, Auckland, New Zealand

 It currently holds an AA- (very strong) financial strength rating given by S&P.

 “We aim to eliminate stress and provide certainty for our customers,” the insurer states.
 “Our genuine value guides the way we act, towards each other and our customers.
 Our people really do believe in what we do and why we do it.
 We celebrate and acknowledge people who are dedicated to making a difference to our customers.”

 AA Insurance primarily deals with personal insurance lines, covering home and contents and vehicle insurance.

 Its vehicle products include options for classic car, caravan, motorcycle and motor home insurance, and its home and contents policies encompass landlord and renter-specific options.
 The company experienced ‘considerable motor insurance-related issues’ in 2017 which led to a spike in claim numbers and increased costs, thus also putting pressure on premiums.
 The auto refinishing and panel repair sector also faced challenges in attracting and retaining skilled technicians.

 AA Insurance launched full home replacement cover for damage caused by non-natural disasters that same year, the next step in its ‘continual focus on the future and long-term solutions to provide the best possible outcome for customers.’

 AA went on to introduce its first small business insurance product in 2018 which currently includes cover for statutory liability, commercial vehicles and public and product liability, among other risks.
 The model is designed for businesses to pick the cover options most necessary for their business, without needing to pay for the full package.

-AA Insurance, as of 2019, sponsors Blue Light, a nationwide youth charity, and also partners with Eden Park Trust.
+AA Insurance sponsors Variety, a nationwide children’s charity, and also partners with Eden Park Trust.